billyjp1/DocumentationProject/gettingStarted.markdown

 accordingly, then take a look at the input section and change keybinds as you see fit.

-Once you have the settings to your liking go back to the main menu and continue to the training section which will walk you through the basics of the game that will be mentioned again later.
-Adjust settings again during this time making sure that they make sense to you.
+Once you have the settings to your liking go back to the main menu and continue to the training section which will walk you through the basics of the game.
+Adjust settings again during this time ensuring that they make sense.
+After completing the training exit the mission to return to the main menu.

 <br>
 ## Licensing